No ill-feeling between myself and Wayde van Niekerk‚ says Tannie Ans

 Aug 24, 2016

 2015 World Champion Wayde Van Niekirk led all the way in challenging lane 8 to break the 400-meter world record of the Great Michael Johnson (43.18) set in 1999.
-Van Niekirk became the first man to win from an outside lane in the 400 meters since Eric Liddel of Scotland (made famous in film Chariots of Fire, who won in 1924 from lane 6).
+Van Niekirk became the first man to win from an outside lane in the 400 meters since Eric Liddel of Scotland (made famous in the film Chariots of Fire, who won in 1924 from lane 6).
 Splitting impressive 10.7 and 20.5 in the first 100 and 200 of the 400, this was a lot faster than Johnson’s 21.2 splits.

 Wayde Van Niekirk had moved up from being a 100,200 runner as a junior to the 400.
 In the Olympic final.
 He pulled away from former Olympic and World champions Kirani James (Grenada) and La Shawn Merritt (USA) 43.76 and 43.85, who strained together next to each other for silver and bronze.

 Former sprinter Ato Boldon and now sports analyst predicted the 400 meters would be the high-performance event these games and the world record would go.
-Van Niekirk truly is looking at succeeding Bolt as the face of men’s sprints bringing back excitement to
+Van Niekirk truly is looking at succeeding Bolt as the face of men’s sprints bringing back excitement to the quarter-mile.

 Even Johnson thought so.
 In comments for the BBC – he’s a track and field TV analyst for them – Johnson said: “Oh my God!
 From lane eight, a world record.